 An optimal therapeutic regimen with respect to the administration of colloids, crystalloids, and water following extensive burns has not been established.
 During the first 24 hours after sustaining thermal injury, large volumes of crystalloids are infused to restore the depleted extracellular fluid volume.
-Beyond 24 hours ALBUMIN (HUMAN) 25% SOLUTION, USP can be used to maintain plasma colloid osmotic pressure.
+Beyond 24 hours Albumin (Human), 25%, USP may be preferred for this purpose (1,2).